Cloodot

 • Handler Code — your JavaScript handler function (max 50 KB)

-Schemas (JSON editors):
+Schemas (JSON editors)

-• Buttons — quick reply buttons (label max 50 chars, payload max 200 chars)
+• Buttons — quick-reply buttons (label max 50 chars, payload max 200 chars)

-3. Add Configuration Definitions if your skill needs API keys or settings (see Configuration Types)
+3. Add Configuration Definitions if your skill needs API keys or settings (see Configuration Types).

-5. Enter a changelog message and publish
+5. Enter a changelog message and publish.

-3. Install and Configure
+3. Install and configure

-1. Go to AI Settings → Skills
+1. Go to AI Settings → Skills.

-2. Find your SkillSet and click Install
+2. Find your SkillSet and click Install.

-3. Fill in the required configuration values (API key, endpoint, etc.)
+3. Fill in the required configuration values (API key, endpoint, etc.).

-4. Save
+4. Save.

-4. Connect to a Persona
+4. Connect to a persona

-1. Go to AI Settings → Personas
+1. Go to AI Settings → Personas and select a persona.

-4. Enable the SkillSet
+3. Enable the SkillSet.

-5. Test in a conversation (try: "check the status of order ORD-12345")
+4. Test in a conversation — try "check the status of order ORD-12345".

 Via MCP Server

-Available Tools
+Available tools

 ToolDescription